thvasilo/thvasilo.github.io/_posts/2015-11-23-ICDM-2015-Highlights.md

 tutorials were well organized and useful, and I particularly enjoyed the PhD forum.
 One thing that I found unusual was the fact that even though the proceedings were handed out in digital form (kudos for that) attendees had to choose between the conference or the workshop proceedings.
-My guess is this was for licensing cost issues, but it would have been nice to have access to both.
+My guess is this happened for licensing cost issues, but it would have been nice to have access to both.

 The conference this year took place at Bally's casino/hotel in Atlantic City.